numbbo/coco-experiment/DEVELOPMENT.md

 pip uninstall -y cocoex
 pip install .
 ```

+#### Compilation and installation hints

-Under macOS with an ARM processor it may be necessary to run `arch -arm64 pip install .` instead.
+- Under macOS with an ARM processor it may be necessary to run `arch -arm64 pip install .` instead.

+- When installing from source on older machines, it might be necessary to explicitly enable C99 mode for the C compiler.
+  You can do this running `CFLAGS="-std=c99" pip install .`.

+#### Testing the `cocoex` Python package

 Install and run `pytest`
 ```sh